Intimacy isn't just about romantic relationships. It's about ALL relationships.

 To be intimate means to be known.
 It means you let people see the real you, both good and bad, and accept other people for who they are.

-Are you secretly afraid of letting anyone too close?
-Here are 5 signs you might be:
+Secretly afraid of letting anyone too close?
+Here are 5 signs you might be.

 Having a lot of friends is great.
 Except it’s not so great if you are always collecting more ‘friends’ so you have a great excuse to never spend too much time with just one.
 It’s the same with always being out in groups.
 Intimacy requires sharing private thoughts and feelings, but this is harder if you are never alone.